gregorwolf/SAP-NPM-API-collection/apis/ams/README.md

 The benefits of defining privilege checks on the endpoint level are:
   - concise syntax
   - provides central overview of required privileges for different parts of the application
-  - prevents accidental information leaks, e.g. by returning 404 instead of 403 while preparing the actual authorization check in the service handler
+  - prevents accidental information leaks, for example by returning 404 instead of 403 while preparing the actual authorization check in the service handler

 ### Technical communication
-Technical communication via SAP Identity Service is supported out-of-the-box by the [IdentityServiceAuthProvider](#identityserviceauthprovider).
+Technical communication via SAP Cloud Identity Services is supported out-of-the-box by the [IdentityServiceAuthProvider](#identityserviceauthprovider).

 ### Testing
 For CAP applications, see [here](#testing-policies).

-To test your application locally, without real SAP Identity Service tokens and AMS server, we recommend mocking an `@sap/xssec` SecurityContext during authentication that contains the relevant information.
+To test your application locally, without real SAP Cloud Identity Services tokens and AMS server, we recommend mocking an `@sap/xssec` SecurityContext during authentication that contains the relevant information.
 Then, the `IdentityServiceAuthProvider` will execute the same way it does in production, resulting in realistic authorization behavior of the application.

 The DCL package called `local` has a special semantic.
 It is meant for DCL files with policies that are only relevant for testing but not for production.
 Its policies are ignored during the base policy upload, even if they are contained during the upload.
 You can use it to test runtime policies that build on top of your base policies without deploying them.